jcomeauictx/phpbb/README_debian.md

 * firefox http://installation-url/phpBB/  # and follow the instructions

-accept all defaults except possibly for the last page, the bulletin board name and description.
+* for easiest installation, accept all defaults except:

+    * first page, Administrator configuration, fill it all out
+    * second page, Database configuration, enter:
+        * DSN: 127.0.0.1
+        * Database username: phpbb
+        * Database name: phpbb
+    * final page, Bulletin board configuration, set title and description

 the email setup, if necessary, isn't discussed here. from memory, I had to install exim4, `dpkg-reconfigure exim4-config` and change it to an "Internet